An Introduction to the CP Algorithm Text Configuration

 The Text Configuration

 There is a configuration file in your MyAnalysis/data directory called config.yaml.
 This file is a text file, which uses YAML, a markup language, to create and return algorithms in an analysis.
-This file takes all of the specifications needed for an algorithm and lists them in an organized way, using tabs, dashes, and new lines, to configure the algorithm as desired by the user.
+This file lists all of the specifications needed for an algorithm in an organized way, using tabs, dashes, and new lines, to configure the algorithm as desired by the user.

-Let’s start by looking at one of the basic “overhead” commands necessary for any analysis, which are already in the file.
+Let’s start by looking at one of the basic “overhead” commands necessary for any analysis, which is already in the file.
 Loading and running systematic variations is configured as a part of CommonServices.

 # Common (global) services to run.